mabyre/docs/home.md

 permalink: /home/

 # This my HOME page new post

 Here we will have many interessting things

-When i make a change in Github ...
+When I make a change in Github ...

+I need to publish or deploye and it's HELL !